PPAP (Pen-Pineapple-Apple-Pen): Release

 "PPAP", alongside three other works by Pikotaro, was released to digital storefronts through Avex Music Creative on 7 October 2016.
 An instrumental version of the song was made available on 12 October 2016.

 Reception

 Viral spread

 The video accumulated about 1 million hits in its first month of play.
 Kosaka remarked it was mostly popular among Japanese students.
 On 27 September 2016, Canadian pop singer Justin Bieber shared the video on Twitter, captioning it as his "favorite video on the Internet".
 The video had since gone viral, averaging over 1.5 million hits a day, and being touted as the new "Gangnam Style" by various newspapers and online media.
 It has spawned many videos from people doing their own versions.
 On the YouTube music video charts it reached number 1, and stayed there for three weeks in a row.
 A PPAP Cafe in Tokyo was open for 20 days starting from 1 November 2016.

-COVID-19 pandemic

-In response to the COVID-19 pandemic, Pikotaro uploaded a remix of the song on 4 April 2020, titled "PPAP-2020."
-In the remix, Pikotaro pretends to combine his hands with soap, and repeats "Wash!
-Wash!
-Wash!
-Wash!" while pretending to wash his hands.
-In the end, he tells the viewers to "Pray for People And Peace."

-In Mashin Sentai Kiramager, THE MOVIE: B-Bop Dream, Muryo Hakataminami, portrayed by Daimaou Kosaka sings PPAP to wake the Kiramagers.